gekomad/scala-regex-collection/README.md

 Scala-regex-collection is a pure scala regex collection
 ## Add the library to your project

+The latest version of the library is available for Scala 2.12, 2.13 and 3.0.

-`libraryDependencies += "com.github.gekomad" %% "scala-regex-collection" % "1.0.1"`
+`libraryDependencies += "com.github.gekomad" %% "scala-regex-collection" % "2.0.0"`

  ## Using Library